mvrcii/kinematic_maze/ReadMe.md

-## Navigating the Kinematic Maze: A Comprehensive Guide to XR Motion Dataset Standard
+## Navigating the Kinematic Maze: Analyzing, Standardizing and Unifying XR Motion Datasets

 Welcome to the official repository for the accompanying webpage of our [research paper](#TODO).
 This repository serves as a central hub for various resources and tools related to our paper: